F4llow/trayce/README.md

 # Trayce - Lunch Tray Sorter

-A smart waste-sorting assistant that uses computer vision (specifically YOLOv11 object detection) to identify and classify food tray contents into trash, recycle, compost, or dish return — making disposal effortless and eco-friendly.
+A smart waste-sorting assistant that uses computer vision (Google's Gemini API) to identify and classify food tray contents into trash, recycle, compost, or dish return — making disposal effortless and eco-friendly.

 ## Features